m4dz/test-refactoring-js/COMMENTS.md

 This file contains my comments about the refactoring if the given app.
 It explains my choices, doubts, and needs.

-It tooks me about 1,5 hours to get tis result.
+It tooks me about approx. 3 hours to get this result.

 # Cleaning the project